 In some cases, you might be unable to return to the same type of work at all.
 If your injuries affect your job and employment, you may be able to claim “loss of earning capacity,” as well.
 Your lawyer will include any of these losses in the full value of your settlement.

-The sheer size and weight of a large truck in a collision often mean serious damage to other vehicles.
-Many times, the victim’s vehicle is totaled in a truck accident.
-Whether your vehicle is totaled or requires certain repairs, these losses should be included in your settlement.
+A large truck’s sheer size and weight in a collision often mean severe damage to other vehicles.
+Many times, the victim’s car gets totaled in a truck accident.
+Whether your vehicle is totaled or requires certain repairs, your settlement should include these losses.

 The amount of settlement you receive for vehicle damage will depend on the type of vehicle you have, the severity of the damage, and how willing the insurance company is to accept liability for the accident.

-Unlike the above damages, “pain and suffering” accounts for non-economical damages.
+Unlike the above damages, “pain and suffering” accounts for non-economic damages.
 Pain and suffering may include:

 - Physical or emotional pain and suffering from your injuries